FAQs for refugees

 If your request for cost exemption was not granted, you may submit missing or additional documents at any time using the cost exemption portal .

 Yes.
 Request cost exemption using the cost exemption portal.
 After the request is granted, we will contact you and ask for your bank account details.
-We will then reimburse the application fee for your application to a maximum of 3 universities for the previous semester.
+We will then reimburse the handling fees for your application to a maximum of 3 universities for the previous semester.

 You may use the free evaluation procedure to apply free of charge to up to 3 universities per semester.
-Every additional application to a university in the same semester costs 15 Euros per university.
+The number of desired study courses is unlimited at these universites.
+All desired courses of study at these 3 universites are free of charge.
+An additional application to a university in the same semester costs 30.00 EUR per desired study course.

-Please note that we will only start processing the non-free applications after we have received the handling fee for them!
+Please note that we will only start processing the non-free applications after we have received the handling fees for these study courses!